evo Size and Buying Guides - We have one of the largest selections of wakesurfers on the web, a super knowledgeable staff and expert guides.

 Too many boats on the water?
 Windy?
+You'd rather avoid high speed face to water explosions?
 Wake surfing is a fun way to spend the day when you do not have glassy water to go wakeboarding.
 There is also plenty of potential for the passengers on the boat to have close up views of some great wipeouts.
 Length

 To choose a wakesurf board, consider:

 Wake surfers are measured in feet and inches like surfboards.
 There are no strict length recommendations.
 Below are guidelines for choosing a bigger or smaller wakesurfer.

 Bigger wake surfers have more surface area and more float, which means they work well for heavier riders.
 If you are riding behind a boat that throws a smaller wake, choose a bigger board.
 Larger wake surfers move more slowly through the water and are easier for beginners to learn on.

 Smaller wake surfers are more maneuverable, spry and faster on the wave.
 These are an excellent choice for more advanced riders and lighter weight riders.
 Big wakes will support use of a smaller wakesurfer.

 This makes your board faster on the wake and give you a smoother feel.

 This causes your wake surfboard to be slower and tend to plow through the water but react more dramatically with the wave.

 Just like a surfboard in the ocean a thinner rail on a wakesurfer bites into the boat wave and is faster, quicker and less forgiving.
 Thicker rails are slower and more forgiving.